On Eigenvalue Generic Properties of the Laplace-Neumann Operator: Introduction

 \section{Introduction}

-In her seminal work \cite{Uhlenbeck} Uhlenbeck proved groundbreaking results on generic properties for eigenvalues and eigenfunctions of the Laplace-Beltrami operator $\Delta_{g}$ on a closed $n$-dimensional Riemannian manifold $(M,g)$.
-From a qualitative point of view, one of the most beautiful results in \cite{Uhlenbeck} is the celebrated Theorem $8$ asserting that the set of the $C^k$-metrics $g$ for which $\Delta_g$ has simple spectrum is residual in $\mathcal{M}^k$, for any $2\leq k <\infty$.
-Over the last four decades, similar results were obtained in various directions, see for example \cite{enciso,henry,Marrocos,Millman,pereira1,ahmad,zanger}.
+In her seminal work Uhlenbeck~\cite{Uhlenbeck} proved groundbreaking results on generic properties for eigenvalues and eigenfunctions of the Laplace-Beltrami operator $\Delta_{g}$ on a closed $n$-dimensional Riemannian manifold $(M^n,g)$.
+From a qualitative point of view, one of the most beautiful results in \cite{Uhlenbeck} is the celebrated Theorem~8 asserting that the set of all $C^k$~Riemannian metrics $g$ for which $\Delta_g$ has simple spectrum is residual in the separable Banach space $\mathcal{M}^k$ of all $C^{k}$~Riemannian metrics on $M^n$, for any $2\leq k <\infty$ equipped with the $C^k$ topology.
+Over the last four decades, similar results were obtained in various directions.
+We refer to \cite{ahmad,henry,Marrocos} and the references therein for background on this subject.

-In line with this theme, Micheletti and Pistoia \cite{Micheletti} have proposed a sufficient condition for the set of the deformations of a Riemannian metric $g$, which preserve the multiplicity $m\geq 2$ of a fixed eigenvalue $\lambda(g)$ associated with $g$, to be locally a manifold of codimension $\frac{1}{2}m(m +1)-1$ inside the Banach space $\mathcal{S}^{2,k}$ of all $C^k$ symmetric covariant $2$--tensors on $M$.
-They showed further that such a condition is easily fulfilled when $n=2$ and $m=2$ (cf. \cite[Theorem 4.3]{Micheletti}).
+In line with this theme, Micheletti and Pistoia~\cite[Theorem 4.1]{Micheletti} have proposed a sufficient condition for the set of the deformations of a Riemannian metric $g$ on $M^n$, which preserve the multiplicity $m\geq 2$ of a fixed eigenvalue $\lambda(g)$ associated with $g$, to be locally a submanifold of codimension $\frac{1}{2}m(m +1)-1$ inside the Banach space $\mathcal{S}^{2,k}$ of all $C^k$~symmetric covariant $2$--tensors on $M$.
+They proved that such a condition is easily fulfilled when $n=2$ and $m=2$, see \cite[Theorem 4.3]{Micheletti}.
+Explicit examples were given, which are in accordance with their results.
+Shortly after, Teytel defined a notion of \emph{meager codimension} in an infinite-dimensional separable Banach space (see \cite[Section 2]{teytel}) that can be used to give a precise information about the set of metrics which the Laplacian has at least one eigenvalue with multiplicity greater than one.
+The crucial step in approach of Teytel has been to impose a condition, which is closely related to the strong Arnold hypothesis for double eigenvalues but significantly easier to check.
+We refer to \cite{teytel} for a background on the strong Arnold hypothesis.

 Nevertheless very little work has been done so far to address issues about generic properties of eigenvalues and eigenfunctions of the Laplace-Beltrami operator on compact Riemannian manifolds, subjected to boundary Neumann conditions.
 To shorten notation, it hereinafter will refer as Laplace-Neumann operator.
 The single and most significant reason for this, is due to the difficulty of dealing with normal derivatives of functions in boundary when $g$ varies through $\mathcal{M}^k$.
 Furthermore, even with the help of important results from perturbation theory of linear operators, usually available for the Dirichlet case, the Laplace-Neumann operator requires own treatment.